jaisingh-25/12th-Project-Non-Graphical-Game/README.md

   3. View score of a particular player (searched by name of player)
   4. Exit

 However, options 2 & 3 will show an error if the game has never been played in the particular system as the 'scores.txt' file won't exist.
+The file 'scores.txt' is created only when the game is played in its entirety atleast once.
-A sample 'scores.txt' file is also available
+A sample 'scores.txt' file is also available and must be stored in the same folder as the code file.